jvandemo/generator-angular2-library/README.md

 - creates the main library file
 - creates a sample directive, component, service and pipe
 - creates boilerplate code to conveniently export `PROVIDERS`, `DIRECTIVES` and `PIPES` properties
+- creates a default export for future compatibility with angular cli, see this [discussion for more](https://github.com/angular/angular-cli/issues/96)

 ## Quick start